 Rock always served as a personal reminder that many of the values of this world were never my own.
 Even Christ himself advocated having enmity with a world that frequently stands in defiance of the Gospel.
 From the lyrics, melodies, harmonies and rhythms that accompanied me since early childhood, I learned to extract all I could to render this pilgrimage through life considerably more entertaining and meaningful.
 When compiling a soundtrack for the various stages of my life, many bands and musicians could be recalled, but doing so in any significant detail would be a time-consuming endeavor of questionable value.
 My only desire today is to profess my undying appreciation for a musical genre that accompanied me since my early childhood years, explaining in broad strokes the contribution one such band made to me.

-As my love for music refused to die even with the passing of time itself, Pink Floyd accompanied me through some of the most contemplative moments of life.
+As my love for music refused to die even with the heart-wrenching passing of time itself, Pink Floyd accompanied me through some of the most contemplative moments of life.
 More than any other band, they always inspired me to think and position myself before society.
 Not only did they help me question the purpose of my education, they also awakened in me a deep feeling of alienation that proved so disconcerting at times.
 David Gilmour, Roger Waters, and friends were not in the business of selling a false sense of bliss and blind security.
 They questioned instead why so many were so inexplicably miserable despite the many trappings of modern life.
 As Jim Morrison might have said, they spoke of the loss of God while wandering and wandering through a hopeless night.
 This was not a rendition of my own personal tragedy partly because of all the music taught me to avoid.
 Cautionary tales are not meant to be ignored, nor is darkness meant to be embraced and glorified.